gmcmacran/time_series_M4/README.md

 ML forecast does not provide new models directly.
 Instead it provides functions to take the standardized time series data and shape into tabular data.
 From there, standard machine learning models are used.
-These models can come from sci-kit learn, xgboost, or any other library that follows a sci-kit learn interface.
+Models can come from sci-kit learn, xgboost, or any other library that follows a sci-kit learn interface.

 # Model Summary